-While ab exercises do not burn fat like cardio does, they can help improve your digestion.
+While ab exercises do not burn fat as cardio does, they can help improve your digestion.
 This is especially true for some yoga-like ab exercises such as variations of the plank, push-ups, and mountain climbers.

 While you are mainly working your ab and core muscles in these exercises, your entire body is engaged.
 This can help speed up your digestive system, especially if you do them for longer than 5 minutes.
 It can even burn a few calories, but not as many as other workouts.

-As your core gets stronger, so does your stomach’s bounce back time.
+As your core gets stronger, so does your stomach’s bounce-back time.
 Women often notice a physical change in appearance in their abdominal region that comes from it being stretched out for nine months.
 This can also be due to weight gain.
 However, performing a daily core regimen before and during pregnancy can help you get back your flat stomach after delivery.
 It makes sense because if you don’t keep up that ab strength, then it will be harder and take longer to get back.
 Doing ab exercises is perfectly safe during pregnancy as long as you perform these designated ones.

 Lastly, strong ab muscles can help your overall health.
 With more strength, you will want and be able to perform more daily tasks and outdoor activities.
 While these might not qualify as exercise, they can certainly help keep you healthy and active.